Why?

 Or:

-Would you like that nations resolve their differences peacefully and respectfully?
+Would you like that nations resolve their differences peacefully?

 For me as a listener the advantage of this two-step approach – propose a request first, then imagine a need – is: